AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

         POST myindex/_close
         ```

-    2. Update the settings configuration to disable the physical replication feature.
+    2. Update the settings configuration of the index to disable the physical replication feature.

         ```
         POST myindex/_settings